9 San Francisco Playgrounds Worth the Trip - 510 Families

 Honorable mentions:

-We love the Mission Bay Kids Park and it is fabulous to keep in your back pocket if you’re in the area for a Warriors Game or performance.
+We love the slides at Seward Mini Park and the Mission Bay Kids Park and it is fabulous to keep in your back pocket if you’re in the area for a Warriors Game or performance.
 The playground at the San Francisco Zoo is also quite epic, but that’s a whole other field trip!

 San Francisco playground tips:

-• Dolores and Sue Bierman playgrounds are both accessible by BART.
+• Dolores, Salesforce Park, and Sue Bierman playgrounds are all accessible by BART.

 • Weekdays are less crowded than weekends.